Comparison Techniques for Competing Brownian Particles: Results

 This is what one would expect: if the driving function $X$ decreases, this will cause the ``driven function'' $Z$ also to decrease, at least until $Z$ is moving inside the orthant $S$.
 Indeed, $Z$ ``wants to follow'' $X$, by definition of the Skorohod problem.
 However, since the values $Z(t)$ of the function $Z$ become smaller at any fixed time $t \ge 0$, the process $Z$ hits the boundary more often.

 And this leads to increase in the boundary terms, which grow when $Z$ hits the boundary, and which are ``helping'' $Z$ to stay in the orthant $S$.
 (Recall that the driving function $X$ starts from the orthant but can leave it later.)
 The boundary terms $L_j(t) \ge 0$ become larger, while the off-diagonal elements $r_{ij} \le 0,\ i \ne j$, of the reflection matrix $R$ become smaller.
 So the terms $r_{ij}L_j(t) \le 0$ become smaller for all $i \ne j$.
-The term $r_{ii}L_i(t) = L_i(t)$ is the only term in decomposition

-that becomes larger, but it cannot make $Z_i$ larger than it already is, because it grows only when $Z_i = 0$, and $Z_i \ge 0$ always.
+This observation is the core idea of the proof.

 \begin{rmk} Note that the condition that the reflection matrix $R$ has non-positive off-diagonal elements (in other words, that it is a nonsingular reflection $\CM$-matrix) is crucial.
 Suppose that $r_{21} > 0$.
 When $Z$ hits the face $S_1$, that is, when $Z_1(t) = 0$, the boundary term $L_1$ might increase by some increment $\md L_1(t)$.
 So the component $Z_2$ might get additional increase $r_{21}\md L_1(t)$.
 Consider a concrete example: two driving functions $X$ and $\ol{X}$, with